GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: System overview

 The rolling shutter \alias{HDR} cameras are triggered and hardware-timestamped at the midpoint of the exposure time (fixed \SI{11}{\milli\second} exposure) of the middle row within the image (per-row exposure times can be computed).

 The \alias{CoreResearch} global shutter camera is PTP synchronized, provides auto-exposure for all cameras, allows for exposure synchronization of the front-facing monocular stereo pair, and adjusts the exposure trigger signal for each camera such that the center of the exposure time aligns across all attached cameras and timestamps images at the middle of the exposure time.
 The \alias{ZED2i} camera is connected via a USB serial buffer; therefore, only unreliable timestamps are available and without individual line read-out timings.
+Users requiring precise rolling-shutter or exposure-midpoint semantics should use the per-sensor timing information and calibration notes provided with \boxi~\citep{frey2025boxi}.